Testing Personality Disorders: What Is Schizoid Personality Disorder Test?

 - Borderline personality disorder - borderline personality disorder, or BPD, can be characterized by rigid, black and white thinking, high anxiety and fear, and emotional instability.

-- Antisocial personality disorder - characterized by lack of judgment or empathy in interpersonal relationships, an antisocial personality disorder may cause individuals to get in more frequent alterations or even commit physical abuse.
+- Antisocial personality disorder - characterized by a lack of judgment or empathy in interpersonal relationships, an antisocial personality disorder may cause individuals to get in more frequent alterations or even commit physical abuse.

 - Histrionic personality disorder - histrionic personality disorder may be present if an individual shows signs of excessive emotion or dramatic responses to stimuli that do not typically warrant that response.